vietfood/cs4all-vn/applied-inference.md

 {% enddetails %}

-**Question:** What would happen if we doubled our topology for each of the above examples?
+**Question:** How would our peak throughput change if we doubled our topology for each of the above examples?

 {% details Click here once you've thought it through! %}